 It may sound trivial, but good manners really do go a long way.
 Over more than 25 years of collecting players’ autographs, I’ve found that the honest approach remains the best.
-And by that, I mean, ask for an autograph because you want that player’s signature and not because you hope to sell it on eBay a week later.
-Granted, a collector’s mentality is different than that of an investor’s, but to a player all that matters is that somebody wants his autograph.
+By that, I mean, ask for an autograph because you want that player’s signature and not because you hope to sell it on eBay a week later.
+Granted, a collector’s mentality is different than that of an investor, but to a player all that matters is that somebody wants his autograph.
 It’s flattering.
 It’s humbling.
 It’s cool.
 And nowadays, it can be lucrative.

-Securing Gale Sayers
+Chasing Gale Sayers

 In November of 1990, just one month into my tenure as editor of Beverly Hills-based Trading Cards magazine – a monthly that was still four months away from debuting on national newsstands – I attended my first card show.
 We were in the process of gathering assets for production purposes including topical cards to photograph, when my boss, Chris Davidson, suggested we head to a hotel in Anaheim to check out the “weekend warriors,” a.k.a. card show dealers who set up shop in ballrooms to peddle their existing sports cards.
 It was a Saturday afternoon and unbeknownst to me, two Hall of Famers were in attendance signing autographs: Chicago Bears running back Gale Sayers and St. Louis Cardinals hard-throwing right-hander Bob Gibson.